A Semaine Health education guide. Reviewed against the published research; sources linked throughout. Educational content, not medical advice.

 Will BV go away on its own?

-Sometimes, but often not, and it tends to recur.
+Sometimes, but often not, and it tends to recur, even after effective antibiotic treatment (Muzny & Sobel, 2023).
 Because it's easy to diagnose and treat, seeing a clinician is the reliable route rather than waiting it out.

 Does douching help with the smell?

-No. Douching strips the protective bacteria that keep the vagina acidic and tends to make BV more likely.
+No. Douching strips the protective bacteria that keep the vagina acidic, and research measuring bacteria after vaginal washing found it linked to higher levels of BV-associated species, not lower (Sabo et al., 2019).
 Gentle external washing with water is enough.

 Can probiotics help?